-As at 31 December 2023, the fair value of the Group's owned properties, situated in the PRC under medium term leases, was approximately RMB130,680,000 (2022: RMB133,400,000).
-Valuations of these properties as at 31 December 2023 and 2022 were carried out by an independent professional qualified valuer, Savills Valuation and Professional Services Limited, who holds a recognised relevant professional qualification and has recent experience in the locations and nature of the investment properties being valued.
-The fair value of these properties is a level 3 recurring fair value measurement and is determined using market comparison approach by reference to recent market price for similar properties.
+As at 31 December 2024, the fair value of the Group's owned properties, situated in the PRC under medium term leases, was approximately RMB148,580,000 (2022: RMB130,680,000).
+Valuations of these properties as at 31 December 2024 and 2023 were carried out by an independent professional qualified valuer, Savills Valuation and Professional Services Limited, who holds a recognised relevant professional qualification and has recent experience in the locations and nature of the investment and is determined using market comparison approach by reference to recent market price for similar properties.
 The fair value of these properties without relevant title certificates were estimated as if the Group had valid title certificates.
-There were no changes to the valuation methodologies during the years ended 31 December 2023 and 2022.
+There were no changes to the valuation methodologies during the years ended 31 December 2024 and 2023.
 Increase/(decrease) in market unit rate would result in an increase/(decrease) in the fair value of these properties.